 All-session tickets are available for fans who would like to see multiple sessions throughout the championship.
 All-session ticket packages range from $100 to $230.
 All tickets can be purchased by visiting ticketmaster.com or by visiting maacsports.com/basketball.

-Jim Whelan Boardwalk Hall has served as the host venue for the MAAC Basketball Championships for four consecutive years dating back to 2020.
-The five-day event will feature the league’s Men’s and Women’s Basketball championships, Esports Spring championships, and MAAC ancillary events such as the MAAC Bounce to Boardwalk Hall, MAAC Band Jam, MAAC ‘n Cheese Fest, Spirit Squad Showcase and MAAC Mascot Game.
+Jim Whelan Boardwalk Hall has served as the host venue for the MAAC Basketball Championships for four consecutive years dating back to 2020 and last March the venue agreed to a three-year extension, making Boardwalk Hall the host site for the MAAC through 2026.
+Additionally, the MAAC announced a multi-year renewal with Hercules Tires as the title sponsor of the MAAC Men’s and Women’s Basketball Championships earlier this month.
+The five-day event will feature the league’s Men’s and Women’s Basketball championships, Esports Spring championships, and a number of MAAC ancillary events.

 About the Atlantic City Sports Commission:

-The Atlantic City Sports Commission was officially formed on January 13, 2015 as a 501 (c)(3) organization with the support of Meet AC and the Casino Reinvestment Development Authority (CRDA) to attract sporting events, conventions and competitions to Atlantic City.
+The Atlantic City Sports Commission was officially formed on January 13, 2015 as a 501 (c)(3) organization with the support of Visit Atlantic City and the Casino Reinvestment Development Authority (CRDA) to attract sporting events, conventions and competitions to Atlantic City.

 For more information, visit www.atlanticcitysports.org.
 Follow us on Facebook, Twitter, Instagram and LinkedIn.

 Jim Whelan Boardwalk Hall and the Atlantic City Convention Center are operated by OVG360 and owned and funded by the CRDA.